verisign/pyreactor/README.md

     - Drain task queues to prevent deadlocks.
  - `no-stop-on-error mode`: Continue processing despite an exception in one (or more) consumer(s)/worker(s).
     - Skip erroneous task and continue processing remaining tasks.
-    - Consumer (worker) with the exception is kept alive and is keeps consuming tasks.
+    - Consumer (worker) with the exception is kept alive and keeps consuming tasks.
  - Provides optional task to result correlation in either mode.
 See [cookbook](#cookbook) for more usage examples.
  - Tested to prevent deadlocks.
  - Abstracts away the pattern from user; easy to [use](#usage).